PEP 751 – A file format to record Python dependencies for installation reproducibility

 How to Teach This

-Users should be informed that when they ask to install some package, that package may have its own dependencies, those dependencies may have dependencies, and so on.
-Without writing down what gets installed as part of installing the package they requested, things could change from underneath them (e.g., package versions).
+Users should be informed that when they ask to install some package, the package may have its own dependencies, those dependencies may have dependencies, and so on.
+Without writing down what gets installed as part of installing the package they requested, things could change from underneath them (e.g. package versions).
 Changes to the underlying dependencies can lead to accidental breakage of their code.
-Lock files help deal with that by providing a way to write down what was (and should be) installed.
+Lock files help deal with that by providing a way to write down what was installed so you can install the exact same thing in the future.

 Having what to install written down also helps in collaborating with others.
 By agreeing to a lock file’s contents, everyone ends up with the same packages installed.
 This helps make sure no one relies on e.g. an API that’s only available in a certain version that not everyone working on the project has installed.